 Hangul was designed in the fifteenth century to faithfully represent the sound of the Korean language.
 In the last century, though, Hangul has undergone enormous transformation in response to western typography and technology.
 What if we revert the historical process and imagine a Latin alphabet influenced by Hangul?

 The ultimate purpose of this workshop is to understand how forms may emerge at the intersection of ideas, accidents, scenarios, and conjectures, as well as materials and technics.
 Incidentally, participants will also become familiar with the Hangul writing system.
-All materials will be provided.

 Choi Sung Min is a graphic designer based in Seoul, South Korea and a professor at the University of Seoul.
 Min and Choi Sulki started their practice Sulki & Min in 2005 and have been working together since meeting at Yale University in 2001.
 Their clients include the National Museum of Modern and Contemporary Art (MMCA), Seoul Museum of Art, Asia Culture Center, BMW Guggenheim Lab, Munhakdongne, and Mass Studies.